-Pi and river length The number π is a mathematical constant that is the ratio of a circle's circumference to its diameter and is approximately equal to 3.14159.
+Pi and river length.
+The number π is a mathematical constant, the ratio of a circle's circumference to its diameter, approximately equal to 3.14159.

 It has been represented by the Greek letter "π" since the mid-18th century though it is also sometimes spelled out as "pi" (/paɪ/).
 Being an irrational number, π cannot be expressed exactly as a common fraction.
 Consequently its decimal representation never ends and never settles into a permanent repeating pattern.
 The digits appear to be randomly distributed although no proof of this has yet been discovered.
 Tuned pipe.
 History Expansion chambers were invented and successfully manufactured by Limbach, a German engineer, in 1938, to economize fuel in two stroke engines.

 Germany was running short of petrol, which was at that stage produced using coal and sewerage transformation.
 An unexpected bonus was that the two stroke engines using tuned exhausts produced far more power than if running with a normal silencer.
 After the end of the second world war, some time passed before the concept was re-developed by East German Walter Kaaden during the cold war.
 They first appeared in the west on Japanese motorcycles after East German motorcycle racer Ernst Degner defected to the west while racing for MZ in the 1961 Swedish Grand Prix.
 How it works An approximation of an expansion chamber in operation.